 If your property is mapped into a high-risk area, you will be required to purchase flood insurance if your mortgage is through a federally regulated or insured lender.
 It is possible to save money through a process known as grandfathering provided by the NFIP.

 If your property is mapped out of a high-risk area, your flood insurance costs will likely decrease.

-Property owners or other persons who wish to follow the progress of the PMR should consult their community’s Floodplain Administrator.
-This is the local official who keeps all of the community’s flood hazard maps and Flood Insurance Study (FIS) report, and who corresponds with FEMA at various stages of the revision process.
+Property owners or other persons with floodplain questions or concerns should consult their community’s Floodplain Administrator.
+This is the local official who keeps the community’s flood hazard maps and Flood Insurance Study report.

 In the City of Round Rock, City Engineer Danny Halden is the Floodplain Administrator.
-For inquiries, please email him at email@example.com or call him at 512-218-6610.
+For inquiries, please email email@example.com or call 512-218-6610.